m12t/go-notes/go_notes.md

 - To know whether a value was in the map, there is a multiple return on access: `age, ok := ages["bob"]` if the key is not in the map, the value will be zero but the `ok` bool will be `false`
 - however, storing to a `nil` map causes a panic. if `ages == nil`, `ages["Freddy"] = 100` will panic.
 You must allocate a map before being able to store to it.
 - enumerating the key value pairs of a map is done with `range` like `for key, value := range myMap { fmt.Println(key, value) }`

+## Functions (5):
+- functions are _first class_ values in Go.
+Functions have types and can be assigned to variables, passed as arguments to other functions, or returned from other functions.
+- a _variadic_ function accepts a varying number of final inputs.
+The notation is the following:
+    ```go

+    func addNums(x []int, y...int) []int {
+    }
+    ```
+- go has no default arguments... explore the behavior of `append()` accepting nil as in page 123 of tgpl
+- a function can have named results, in which case they are variables initialized to the default value of their type.
+    - When named results are used, a "bare return" can be employed.
+This is where the function's return statement doesn't explicity list out the variables to return, instead relying on the prescribed named values in the function declaration.
+    - This  can make code more DRY and reduce errors where the returned values are modified and all return statements within the function must be updated.
+    - However, this also comes at the cost of readability.
+- The flow of a Go function typically follows a similar pattern:
+    - After checking an error, failure is usually dealt with before success.
+If failure causes the function to return, the logic for success is not indented within an else block but follows at the outer level.
+Functions tend to exhibit a com- mon structure, with a series of initial checks to reject errors, followed by the substance of the function at the end, minimally indented.
+- Functions are comparable to nil, but not comparable to other functions.
+    - This is because of "hidden variables" where functions store state.
+An example of this is a function that declares a local variable and then returns an anonymous function that acts on that local variable.
+Since anonymous functions have access to the entire lexical environment, the anonymous function will act on the declared local variable.
+See tgpl 5.6 (gopl.io/ch5/squares) for an in-depth example.
+- Iteration variable capture is when function values created within a loop "capture" a variable by using its memory location, not its value.
+This is a difficult bug to catch and often leads to strange patterns like assining a new variable to one of the same name to "pull-in" a local copy for usage, as in `dir := dir` within a loop.
+See tgpl 5.6.1
+### Errors (5.4)
+- Errors in Go are propogated using a multiple return.
+- By convention, if a function can error, the error is returned as another value, typically the last value.
+- If a function's error can only have one cause, it is typically retuned as a boolean, `ok`.
+- If a function can error on more than one cause, the customary return is `err`, a variable of type `error`.
+If no error is encountered, `nil` is used to signify success.
+### Defer (5.8)
+- The `defer` keyword is a prefix to a function or method call and it means that execution of that call will happen once the parent function finishes exeecuting, be that by a return statement, falling off, or panicking.
+- Any number of calls may be deferred.
+The order of execution of defered functions is the reverse order in which they were deferred.
+Think: stack data structure.
+- A defer statement is typically used to ensure that resources are closed regardless of what happens inside the function that opened the resource.
+    - It's customary to make the deferred call immediately after successful access of the resource.
+- `defer` can also be used when accessing mutexes.
+Eg. the mutex is unlocked, a defer call to lock the mutex is made, then operation(s) is/are performed and the rest of the funciton can safely return or fall off.
+### Panic (5.9)
+- A panic is when a runtime error is encountered in a Go program, such as a `nil` pointer dereference, or an out-of-bounds array read.
+- When Go panics, normal execution stops where the panic was generated, all defered function calls in that goroutine are executed, the program crashes with a log message.
+- Panics don't necessarily have to be generated by the runtime.
+Panics can also be raised in code by calling `panic()`, accepting any value as an argument.
+### Recover (5.10)
+- In most cases, a panic should cause the program to crash and execution to stop.
+However, there are times where this is undesirable. `recover()` allows normal execution to resume after a `panic` and captures the value returned by panic.
+- The function that panicked does not resume execution, rather, it returns normally and execution resumes with the calling function.
+- For many reasons, `recover()` should be used sparingly.
+Especially if the cause of the panic is a package or code you don't maintain.